A Comprehensive Protocol Stack for Quantum Networks with a Global Entanglement Module: Entanglement Distribution via Adaptive Execution

-For each entanglement generation request, the Distributed Entanglements (DE) Layer issues link-EP requests specifying desired rate and fidelity.
-The Link Layer aggregates rate requirements across requests and computes how frequently each link should attempt entanglement generation.
-It then relies on the Physical Layer to carry out synchronized photon emissions or detections with minimal latency.
+For each entanglement-generation request, the Distributed Entanglements (DE) Layer issues link-EP requests that specify the desired rate and fidelity.
+The Link Layer aggregates rate requirements across requests and determines how frequently each link should attempt to generate entanglement.
+It then relies on the Physical Layer to perform synchronized photon emission or detection with minimal latency.
 At the node level, the Link Layer multiplexes hardware resources such as excitation attempts across incident links, ensuring global synchronization with neighboring nodes.

 Upon a successful heralding of a link-EP, the Link Layer assigns it to one of the active requests in the pool according to a scheduling policy (e.g., weighted round-robin).
 This assignment enforces fairness and responsiveness across concurrent link-EP requests.
-Where higher layers have requested purification, the Link Layer invokes local purification steps before returning EPs upward, thereby providing a tunable trade-off between fidelity and throughput.
+When higher layers request purification, the Link Layer invokes local purification steps before returning EPs upward, thereby providing a tunable trade-off between fidelity and throughput.

 Overall, the Link Layer does not define new physical mechanisms for entanglement generation, but provides the architectural glue that maps diverse hardware architectures to higher-layer abstractions.
 By handling synchronization, multiplexing, scheduling, and purification at the link granularity, it exposes a uniform service to the stack while insulating higher layers from hardware-specific complexity.